geojson/geojson-text-sequences/README.md

 ## Difference from "Line-delimited JSON"

-RFC 7464 (JSON Text Sequences) defines how parsers should behave on encountering malformed JSON records and allows for pretty-printed records, while approaches such as the ones described in https://en.wikipedia.org/wiki/JSON_Streaming#Line_delimited_JSON do not.
+RFC 7464 (JSON Text Sequences) defines how parsers should behave on encountering malformed JSON objects and allows for pretty-printed objects, while approaches such as the ones described in https://en.wikipedia.org/wiki/JSON_Streaming#Line_delimited_JSON do not.